-Application materials must be formatted as standard (8.5-inch by 11-inch) pages with no less than half-inch margins; 11 point font.
-The application is limited to 10 pages; requirements 5-11 are not included in the page limit.
+Application materials must be formatted as standard (8.5×11) pages with no less than ½ inch margins; 11 point font.
+The application is limited to 12 pages; requirements 6-13 are not included in the page limit.

 - Candidate Statement (2 pages): brief statement on training, qualifications and goals relating to women’s health and/or sex and gender differences research

 - Individual Development Plan (2 pages): description of professional milestones and projected activities to progress towards these goals (contact program staff for IDP template if needed)

 - Research Plan (4 pages): proposed research project, timeline and preliminary budget justification

 - Mentoring Plan (2 pages): proposed mentors and defined mentoring activities

 - Competency self-assessment (available at: UW BIRCWH Competency Self-Assessment)